 How to Avoid Probate by State

-Plain-English guides to the specific probate-avoidance tools available in 10 of the biggest US states.
+Plain-English guides to the specific probate-avoidance tools available in 23 US states.
 Each guide covers beneficiary designations, joint ownership, TOD/POD designations, the state's small-estate procedure, and when a living trust earns its cost.

 - California CA View →